Andi Petrillo: Career

 In 2010, Petrillo travelled to Haiti on behalf of MLSE to deliver supplies after the earthquake.
 She then went to Afghanistan, along with former NHL players and the Stanley Cup to help lift the morale of the soldiers.

 Petrillo joined Hockey Night in Canada for the 2011-12 NHL season and hosted the iDesk portion of the broadcast, becoming the first female to serve on a full-time basis with the HNIC studio team.
 She anchored CBC's coverage of the 2014 Winter Olympics in Sochi Russia, and the 2014 FIFA World Cup.
 Petrillo then joined NHL Tonight, the flagship show on the NHL Network in Canada and the United States, for the 2014-15 NHL season.

 On October 24, 2015, CBC Sports launched a new show, Road to the Olympic Games, which Petrillo co-hosts with veteran sportscaster Scott Russell.
-CBC owns the Olympic rights in Canada until the 2032 Games, and the show features elite high-performance athletes.

 On February 18, 2016, it was announced that Petrillo joined TSN as the new radio voice for Leafs Lunch on TSN 1050, finally becoming the first-ever woman in Canada to have her own daily sports talk radio show.
 On September 14, 2021, Petrillo announced that she was stepping down from the radio show.

-Petrillo will remain with CBC as one of their Olympic hosts.
 She also joined the analysis team for OneSoccer in 2019.

 Petrillo was a pre-game host for MLS Cup 2016.

 She won the Canadian Screen Award for Best Sports Host at the 10th Canadian Screen Awards in 2022.